Home » Guides » Mental Game in Poker: What To Do When You Feel Yourself Going On Tilt

-What To Do if You Feel Yourself Going on Tilt in Poker
+Mental Game in Poker: What To Do When You Feel Yourself Going On Tilt

-What To Do if You Feel Yourself Going on Tilt in Poker
+Mental Game in Poker: What To Do When You Feel Yourself Going On Tilt

-Avoiding tilt in poker is incredibly important because your decision-making is what makes you a great player.
+Avoiding tilt in online poker is incredibly important because your decision-making is what makes you a great player.
 When emotional distress or anger has taken over as fuel for your decision-making process, then you end up chasing losses.
-Poker, especially at poker tournaments, is not a game that can be played by using instinct alone; it is a game of intelligence and critical thinking.
+Poker is not a game that can be played by using instinct alone; it is a game of intelligence and critical thinking.

 As humans, we all carry our own emotional baggage with us as we go about our daily lives.
 Whether we’ve had a challenging day at work or had a disagreement with a loved one, these experiences can have a profound effect on our mental state and influence the choices we make.